-A graduate of GMIT CCAM, Danell has exhibited solo in the Galway Arts Centre (2017) which garnered a five star review by Aidan Dunne: "A landscape of the mind, and a terrifically effective one too" (Irish Times 28/03/17), Eight Gallery, Dublin (2014), Talbot Gallery, Dublin (2012) and Wexford Arts Centre (2012) with an upcoming solo exhibition at The Dock, Carrick on Shannon (2017).
-She has participated in two-person exhibitions at TACTIC, Cork (2016), Motala Konsthall, Sweden (2014) and Ballina Arts Centre (2012).
+A graduate of GMIT CCAM, Danell has exhibited solo in The Dock, Carrick-on-Shannon (2017), the Galway Arts Centre (2017) which garnered a five star review by Aidan Dunne: "A landscape of the mind, and a terrifically effective one too" (Irish Times 28/03/17), Eight Gallery, Dublin (2014), Talbot Gallery, Dublin (2012) and Wexford Arts Centre (2012).
+She has exhibited in two-person exhibitions at TACTIC, Cork (2016), Motala Konsthall, Sweden (2014) and Ballina Arts Centre (2012).
 Group exhibitions include Veins, Molesworth Gallery, Dublin (2016), The Claremorris Open Prizewinners' Retrospective (2016) selected by Helen O'Donoghue (IMMA), the RHA Annual Exhibition (2015), Tulca Festival of Visual Art (2010, 2012, 2014), and Kaleidoscope: Art from EU Member States, Farmleigh Gallery, Dublin (2013) where she was invited to represent Sweden.
-Awards include Arts Council Bursary and Project Awards, the Wexford Arts Centre Emerging Artist Award (2011), Bursary- and Tyrone Guthrie Residency Awards from Galway City Council and a Nordic Artists' Centre Dale Residency Award funded by the Norwegian Ministry of Culture (2016).
+Awards include Arts Council Bursary and Project Awards (2010, 2011, 2017), the Wexford Arts Centre Emerging Artist Award (2011), Bursary- and Tyrone Guthrie Residency Awards from Galway City Council and a Nordic Artists' Centre Dale Residency Award funded by the Norwegian Ministry of Culture (2016).
 Her work is represented in The OPW Collection, the Wexford County Council Art Collection, Galway City Council Art Collection, The Kelly Collection, Rosslare and The Motala Municipal Art Collection, Sweden.
 A publication on Danell's work to date with an essay by Sue Rainsford was also launched in March 2017.